3 Teens Killed in Minn. Prom Night Crash

 FOSSTON, Minn.
-(AP) _ A teenage couple on their way to a high school prom died in a head-on collision that also killed the teen driver of the oncoming vehicle, officials said.
+(AP) _ A teenage couple on their way to a high school prom died in a head-on collision that also killed the teen driver of the oncoming vehicle, officials said Sunday.

-Students attending Fosston High School prom in northwest Minnesota were sent home early when officials learned 16-year-old junior Michael Hove and his date, 16-year-old Emily Setum of Plymouth, had died Saturday while driving to the dance.
+Students attending Fosston High School prom in northwest Minnesota were sent home early when officials learned a 16-year-old junior at the school and his 16-year-old date had died Saturday in the Chevy Corvette they were driving to the dance.

-The prom was later canceled and students were told to call their parents for rides, said Bernadette Sorenson, dean of students.
+The students were told of the fatalities shortly after the Grand March.
+The prom was then canceled and students were told to call their parents for rides, said Bernadette Sorenson, dean of students.

-``Everyone just sat along the bleachers and just kind of sat, didn't say a word,'' Paula Polasky said. ``I mean, people were crying, and prom didn't seem like such a big deal anymore.''
+``Everyone just sat along the bleachers and just kind of sat, didn't say a word,'' said Paula Polasky, a friend of the Fosston victim. ``I mean, people were crying, and prom didn't seem like such a big deal anymore.''

 The school has about 300 students in grades 7-12.
-Fosston is 280 miles northwest of Minneapolis.
+Fosston is about 280 miles northwest of Minneapolis.